mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/cli/index.md

 ##### Update Package-Version

-View a list of available package versions to downgrade or upgrade to
+View a list of available package versions to downgrade or upgrade to:

 ```shell
 $ dcos kubernetes manager update package-versions